Insider Guide: Best of Rome

 Occhio del Riciclone is one of the organizations that sells its products at CAE.
-They work with the local Roma community to recycle objects others discard.
+It works with the local Roma community to recycle objects that others discard.

 There are bags made of old truck seat belts, rings made of bicycle inner tubes, reconditioned clothes and much more.